zss1980/science-portal-ui/README.md

 1) From the main page: https://www.canfar.net/science-portal
 2) Science Portal will poll for and display any sessions you currently have
-3) Clicking on the 'X' icon at the top right of a session listing will bring up a confirmation box.
+3) Clicking on the trash can icon on the session card will bring up a confirmation box.
 4) Continue to delete or cancel
-5) Science Portal will request the session be deleted, will mark the session as inaccessible in the list at the top of the page, polling Skaha until the session is deleted, at which point it's removed from the list
+5) Science Portal will request the session be deleted, and will remove it from your session list